7 Tips for Breaking Nervous Habits in Children

 2. Remove the Trigger

-What conditions set up the child to twitch, bite her nails, pull her hair, bang her head, pick her nose or grind her teeth?
-Is she bored, tired, angry, nervous?
+What conditions set up the child to twitch, bite her nails, pull her hair, bang her head, pick her nose, or grind her teeth?
+Is she bored, tired, angry, or nervous?
 Keep a habit diary, and as much as possible, adjust your child’s environment to remove the cause.
 If Trudy started twitching soon after you changed daycare providers, you probably should reevaluate your choice of substitute caregivers.
 If your six-year-old sucks her thumb while watching TV after school, perhaps you should take her for a quiet walk instead.

-3. To Confront or not to Confront Nervous Habits in Children?
+3. To Confront or Not to Confront Nervous Habits in Children?

 Is it a biggie (Does it physically or socially harm the child?) or a smallie that is best ignored?
 Calling your child’s attention to a smallie may intensify the habit or push him into a biggie.
 If it is a smallie, focus on the conditions that trigger the twitch, and not on the habit itself, so you can prevent the problem from turning into a biggie.
 If it’s a biggie, involve your child in the habit control.
 These are your child’s habits, and only he can break them.
 Discuss the habit with your child.
 Inquire whether or not it bothers the child, and if so, how.